plooploops/kv-function-apps/Scenarios-Read-Me/README-eh-az-function-kv.md

 Let's also double check that we see how the secrets are pulled into the [Event Hub Triggered Function](../EventHubTriggerCSharp1.cs).

 Since the app settings has a Key Vault reference, the function app will resolve this as part of scaling operations.
-So we can pull in the cached value in the function.
+This means we can pull in the cached value in the function.

 ```C#
 //This will pull the secret from the environment variable.
 In the case of a function app this will pull from the app settings.